Skip to main content

 }

-• question (required): The natural-language question for Ana.
+• question — the natural-language question for Ana

-• chatId (optional): Pass an existing chat ID to continue a conversation.
-Omit or set to null to start a new chat.
+• chatId — pass an existing ID to continue a conversation, or omit to start a new one

-The streaming endpoint requires a Connect-RPC client.
-It cannot be tested with a simple curl command.
-Use the official SDKs (see below).
+The streaming endpoint requires a Connect-RPC client and cannot be tested with a simple curl.
+Use the official SDKs.

 Client SDKs